 WHAT WE DO

-The Federation of Black Canadians is the national organization that partners with Black communities, organizations, and people in 13 provinces and territories across Canada.
+The Federation of Black Canadians is a national advocacy organization that partners with Black communities, organizations, and people in 13 provinces and territories across Canada.
 We advocate on their behalf with governments, parliaments, international organizations, business and faith-driven organizations.
 The FBC is politically non-partisan.

 THE STEERING COMMITTEE